- Well suited for light deburring of brass and aluminum parts

 - Wear-resistant polyester with high-quality abrasives

 - Minimal 6mm size pyramid and most giant 80mm cone

 Inovatec MachineryYour Best Plastic Tumbling Media Manufacturer in China

-Inovatec plastic tumbling media is ideal the tumbling media for aluminum parts and brass parts deburring and smoothing.
-While plastic tumbling media is softer than ceramic media, it creates a smooth surface with low Ra (as flat as two microinches).
+Inovatec plastic tumbling media is the ideal tumbling media for deburring and smoothing aluminum parts and brass parts.
+While plastic tumbling media is softer than ceramic media, it creates a smooth surface with a low surface roughness/Ra (as flat as two microinches).
 Besides, it provides a cushioning effect for parts and prevents part-on-part contact.